IsaacCavallaro/course_work/Term 2/Week 2/rails_controllers/rails_show.md

 ![Alt](show_seventeen.png)

-- Although it is working, it is not very useful given we are just sending back plain text and not being back a project from our array of hashes.
+- Although it is working, it is not very useful given we are just sending back plain text and not sending back a project from our array of hashes.

 ![Alt](show_nineteen.png)